djplaner/memex/docs/sense/Teaching/Mathematics/teaching-mathematics.md

 - [Multiplicty Lab](https://multiplicitylab.northwestern.edu/) - Primary focused - helping provide rich mathematical experience to all students
 - [The Institute for Figuring](https://www.theiff.org/) - dedicated to the poetic and aesthetic dimensions of science, mathematics and engineering
 - [Resources for teaching graph making and analysis skills](https://blog.tcea.org/graph-making-analysis-skills/)
+- [m1Maths.com](https://m1maths.com/) - "online textbook" for Oz maths organised by knowledge strands and using a common structure: summary, learn, solve, revise, answers - licensed using CC BY-NC 4.0

+    Could be useful (as an example of reference content) for exploring OZ curriculum and beyond.
+But written as Word docs without styles, using images suggesting difficult to convert

 ### Learner generated examples